 Hydrogen peroxide is used as a sanitizing of milk handling equipment.
 The presence of hydrogen peroxide can contaminate the milk.
 The purpose of the test is to detect any traces inside the product.
 This test also allows to check the possible addition of hydrogen peroxide in raw milk, before pasteurization, to increase its shelf-life.

-FoodLab: allows you to easily perform a wide panel of analysis in milk dairy products.
+FoodLab Touch: allows you to easily perform a wide panel of analyses in milk and dairy products.

 You can also perform analysis of egg, tomato, vegetable purees, cheeses and fats.

 Test type: End Point.

 Colorimetric reaction at 505 nm.

 Testing time: one test 6 minutes

 Are possible test sessions with several samples, up to a maximum of 14.

 The system is supplied pre-calibrated and ready for use.

 It is also possible to standardize the system using samples with a known value.